CAIC Staff

 Max Strobeck

 Max joined CAIC in 2023.
 He was born and raised just outside of Philadelphia and grew up doing far more surfing along the East Coast and internationally than skiing.
-Max moved to Steamboat in 2016 to live in a basement rent-free and started backcountry skiing shortly after.
-He has worked as a ski patroller and EMT, and now is ski guiding, teaching avalanche science and instructing wilderness medicine courses in Colorado and across the West.
-He is also an unpaid professional with Routt County Search and Rescue.
+Max moved to Steamboat in 2016 and started backcountry skiing shortly thereafter.
+He has worked as a ski patroller, EMT, and ski guide, and has also taught avalanche education and wilderness medicine courses in Colorado and across the West.
+He serves as a Routt County Search and Rescue volunteer.
 When not working, Max enjoys backcountry skiing, yoga, and cooking.

 Jeremy Yanko, Southern Mountain Highway Forecaster